istio/istio.io/content/docs/concepts/policies-and-telemetry/index.md

 * Configuring a set of *instances*, which describe how to map request attributes into adapter inputs.
 Instances represent a chunk of data that one or more adapters will operate on.
-For example, an operator may decide to generate `requestcount` metric instances from attributes such as `destination.service` and `response.code`.
+For example, an operator may decide to generate `requestcount` metric instances from attributes such as `destination.service.host` and `response.code`.

 * Configuring a set of *rules*, which describe when a particular adapter is called and which instances